First Aid

 There may be times where your ducklings or ducks develop a limp this can be caused by a few different reasons.

-1.Young ducklings between the ages or 3 weeks -12 weeks can develop a limp due to not receiving enough nicain (b3) in their diet duck need a lot more b3 than chickens do this is the reason we supplement feeds with nutritional yeast or b3 tablets dissolved in water supply.
-Tablets I use 2 different lots I add 2-3 of the 25mg b complex tablets to newborn water for the first few days in their small water dispenser then at a week old I sprinkle 1 tablespoon per 1 cup of feed of nutritional yeast onto crumble each day.
-At 3 weeks I start using the 500mg b3 tablets I add 3-4 tablets to 15 litres of water I also do this every few weeks for the adult birds.
+1.Young ducklings between the ages or 3 weeks -12 weeks can develop a limp due to not receiving enough nicain (b3) in their diet duck need a lot more b3 than chickens do this is the reason we supplement with b3 tablets dissolved in water supply.
+Tablets I use 2 different lots I add 2-3 of the 25mg b complex tablets to newborn water for the first few days in their small water dispenser then at a week old I start using one 500mg B3 in their drinking water every few days .
+At 3 weeks I start using the 1000mg b3 tablets I add 2-tablets to 10 litres of drinking once a week water I also do this every few weeks for the adult birds.

 3. Calluses on ducks feet are also another reason you may have a lame duck, they can get them from dry hard ground as well as standing on rough surfaces.
 As with any cuts or abrasions I use pink spray or aluminium spray and rest them on nice clean straw for a few days .